How to find out what CMS a website uses

 What is under the hood?
 So you have stumbled upon an awesome website and wonder what content management system powers it.
 Look no further!

 A CMS is the engine behind every great website.
-It controls your functions, informs the page’s design, organises your posts and images, and lets different users control different aspects of your digital offerings.
+It controls your functions, informs the page’s design, organizes your posts and images, and lets different users control different aspects of your digital offerings.

 There is a lot of beauty and awesome functionality to inspire us on the web, and because you’re already here, you might have asked the following question: This website is simply astonishing, what CMS does it use?